-In the old file share world, you would have created a document called “Document ABC v1.doc” and then “Document ABC v2.doc” and so on.
+In the old file share world, you would create a document called "Document ABC v1.doc" and then "Document ABC v2.doc" and so on.
 SharePoint improves this story vastly!
 A SharePoint document library (the container for your documents) can be configured to support multiple versions of a document.

 This offers several advantages, namely:

-- When the task gets completed DocRead will register the version of the document at the point that the task was marked as completed.
-DocRead will also register the document version on the reading receipt that is automatically generated when the reading task gets completed.
+2) DocRead will register the version of the document at the point that the task was marked as completed.
+The document version number is recorded on the reading receipt that is automatically generated when the reading task gets completed.

 When you 'Reset Tasks' for a document configured with DocRead this performs the following steps :

-How to analyse the Receipts with DocRead Reports
+How to analyze the Receipts with DocRead Reports

 DocRead also ships with a set of filterable and sortable reports that help you track the progress of a particular user, task, audience, team member or document.
 On the whole, Receipts are used so that each user can access a printable receipt proving that they did (or didn't) read a document.